substrate-developer-hub/newsletter/draft/2023-06-substrate-newsletter.md

 **Summary**

-The changes to Society include the removal of technical limitations on the number of members, proper use of BoundedVec, and the ability for the founder to alter max members and intake size without a runtime upgrade.
+The changes to Society pallet include the removal of technical limitations on the number of members, proper use of `BoundedVec`, and the ability for the founder to alter max members and intake size without a runtime upgrade.
 Members are ranked and voting weight is determined by rank.
 The candidate voting process is now a two-phase process, and the voting/reward/punishment scheme for candidates and challenged members is completely different.
-New dispatchables have been added to the UI.

 ---